YgLK/poker/multi-module-two-main/poker_readme.txt

     5. Determine a winner.
 [Finish]

 USEFUL COMMANDS:
-    'get cards' - take card from the table
-    'exchange cards _ _ _' - exchange cards from your hand (cards are numbered 0 to 4) e.g. 'exchange cards 1 3'
+    'get cards' - take card from the table [Phase 1] 'exchange cards _ _ _' - exchange cards from your hand (cards are numbered 0 to 4) e.g. 'exchange cards 1 3' [Phase 3]
-    'stay' - inform that you don't want exchange any cards in the third phase 'queue' - show players queue
+    'stay' - inform that you don't want to exchange any cards in the third phase [Phase 3] 'queue' - show players queue
-    'bet _value_' - bid the amount of _value_
-    'bid status' - info about betting phase
     'balance' - show balance
+    'bet _value_' - bid the amount of _value_ [Phase 2/4]
+    'bid status' - info about betting phase [Phase 2/4] 'winner' - show winner [Phase 5]
+    'won cards' - show winner's cards [Phase 5] 'phase' - get current phase of the game
+    'restart' - vote for new game [Phase 5]
                 Good luck!